ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 ```
 <details><summary><b>Answer</b></summary>

-First of all, in case of JavaScript an associative array is the same as an object.
-Secondly, even though is no built-in function or property available to calculate the length/size an object, we can write such function ourselves.
+First of all, in the case of JavaScript an associative array is the same as an object.
+Secondly, even though there is no built-in function or property available to calculate the length/size an object, we can write such function ourselves.

 #### Method 1

-`Object` has `keys` method which can we used to calculate the length of object.
+`Object` has `keys` method which can be used to calculate the length of object.

 ```javascript
 Object.keys(counterArray).length; // Output 3